COVID-19 Travel Update

 What reasons am I permitted to travel domestically and what forms / documents are required?

-When you travel under the adjusted Level 1, please ensure that you have the relevant and valid ID documents (currently the health declaration document is not needed for domestic travel under adjusted Level 1) and that you have done your online check-in prior to departure and have a digital boarding pass to scan.
+When you travel under the Adjusted Alert Level 3, please ensure that you have the relevant and valid ID documents (currently the health declaration document is not needed for domestic travel) and that you have done your online check-in prior to departure and have a digital boarding pass to scan.